-The French conversation via Zoom last week about remembering the good old times, le bon vieux temps, threw up lots of questions about the two verbs in French for 'to remember'.
+The French conversation via Zoom last week was about remembering the good old times, le bon vieux temps, threw up lots of questions about the two verbs in French for 'to remember'.

 If you'd like to say you remember having done something, you can do this with both verbs: je me souviens d'avoir visité le Musée d’Orsay' or 'je me rappelle d'avoir visité le Musée d’Orsay.'